DrFreud1/pokeAPI_APP/README.md

 "poke_api_function.py" can be run from any console.

-Using console on Linux, by running: python poke_api_function.py Gives the following output:
+Using console on Linux, by running: python poke_api_function.py \
+Gives the following output:

 Pokemon number containing "at" and two "a" in their names: 9 \
 The number of pokemon raichu can breed with is: 294 \
 Maximum and minimun weight of G1 fighting type pokemon: [1300, 195]

-Finally, you can run the unit tests by using python test_poke_api_function.py and check that they are working correctly.
+Finally, you can run the unit tests by using python test_poke_api_function.py To check that they are working correctly.